 The decrease in general and administrative expenses for the fiscal year ended June 30, 2019 compared to the twelve months ended June 30, 2018 (unaudited) was primarily due to a \$332,000 decrease in professional services; an \$18,000 decrease in travel expenses; a \$12,000 decrease in equipment-related rental expense; a \$9,000 decrease in bank fees, which includes fees associated with the White Oak Credit Facility and credit card clearing transactions; and a \$2,000 decrease in depreciation and amortization expense.
-These decreases were partially offset by an \$85,000 increase in business taxes and licenses, principally franchise taxes; a \$33,000 increase in bad debt expenses; a \$19,000 increase in expenses; a \$20,000 increase in compensation expenses; a \$19,000 increase in expenses related to the timing of our annual meeting and shareholder communications due to the change in our fiscal year-end; a \$6,000 increase in board retainer fees; and a \$5,000 net increase in miscellaneous other general and administrative expenses.
+These decreases were partially offset by an \$85,000 increase in business taxes and licenses, principally franchise taxes; a \$33,000 increase in bad debt expense associated with our allowance for doubtful accounts reserve policy; a \$29,000 increase in insurance expenses; a \$20,000 increase in compensation expenses; a \$19,000 increase in expenses related to the timing of our annual meeting and shareholder communications due to the change in our fiscal year-end; a \$6,000 increase in board retainer fees; and a \$5,000 net increase in miscellaneous other general and administrative expenses.